What’s financial protection and do I need it?

 Views & insights

-21 January 2022 | 4 minute read
+11 November 2025 | 4 minute read

-Have you ever thought about how your family would cope if you died or were too ill to work?
+Have you ever thought about how your family would cope if you were to pass away or were too ill to work?
 If you haven’t, then you’re not alone.
-Our recent survey1 found only 32% of respondents had life insurance and just 12% had critical illness cover, despite protection products such as these offering a vital financial lifeline in the event of death or illness.
+According to a Financial Conduct Authority survey, almost half (46%) held at least one protection product.
+Of these, only a quarter (28%) of respondents had life insurance while one in 10 (13%) held critical illness cover.1

 Do I need financial protection?

-Death and illness are horrible subjects to think about, but there’s no getting away from the fact they do happen.
 Life is unpredictable, and even the savviest of savers could find their plans are scuppered by events outside their control.

-Taking out financial protection helps to ensure your family’s finances are taken care of, during what is an already upsetting and stressful time.
+Taking out financial protection helps ensure your family’s finances are taken care of, during what is an already upsetting and stressful time.
 It’s also a way of protecting the journey towards meeting your financial goals.

 Which products are right for me?